Updated 30 January 2020

 In GP Strategies’ Commitment to data protection what steps have been taken to protect my data?

-GP Strategies initiated a data privacy data management compliance review and update effort beginning in October 2017 to ensure alignment with the May 2018 requirements of the European Union (EU) General Data Protection Regulation (GDPR) and other similar privacy data regulatory obligations coming into force around the world.
-GP was also certified into the Privacy Shield regime by the U.S. Department of Commerce in 2017.
+GP Strategies initiated a data privacy data management compliance review and update effort beginning in October 2017 to ensure alignment with the May 2018 requirements of the European Union (EU) General Data Protection Regulation (GDPR) and other similar privacy data regulatory obligations coming into force around the world like Privacy Shield and the California Consumer Privacy Act (CCPA).
+GP was certified into the Privacy Shield regime by the U.S. Department of Commerce in 2017.
 These efforts are Companywide, ongoing and driven by a chartered Committee sponsored by senior corporate leaders.
 We meet regulatory requirements, to include these examples:

 - We have not identified any information technology shortfalls in data privacy transmission and storage encryption.

-- The standing Data Privacy and Records Management Committee currently meets bi-monthly and has a web based administration site where it keeps its meeting records and products.
+- The standing Data Privacy and Records Management Committee meets regularly and has web based information sites available to employees and for Program administration where it keeps its meeting records and products.

-- Privacy data owners’ storage information submissions are being continuously catalogued and are annually updated.
+- Privacy data owners’ storage information submissions are being continuously catalogued and updated.

-- We have standard contract language amendments for subcontractors/processors in-place.
+- Standard contract language amendments for subcontractors/processors are in use.

-- We have available an employee frequently asked data privacy questions (FAQ) document to enhance transparency on our internal portal.
+- Frequently asked data privacy questions (FAQ) documents to enhance transparency and privacy data handling awareness are available to employees on our internal portal.

-- In December 2017 GP obtained authorized UK Government Cyber Essentials certification.
+- In December 2017 GP attained UK Government Cyber Essentials certification.

 - We conduct employee data privacy awareness training annually.